systemkern/gitlab-ce-turnkey/README.md

 Running the Image
 --------------------
-To run the latest image from the reigstry
+To run the latest image from the registry
 ```bash
 docker run --rm -it --name gitlab-turnkey               \
     --network  bridge                                   \